MCUdude/avrdude-test-script/README.md

-# avr-test-script
+# Avrdude test script
-Bash script for testing various hardware with Avrdude
+This is a simple bash script for testing various hardware with Avrdude.
+I'm not very good at shell scripting, so please submit PRs if there are are obvious defects present.